Zed2135/Zed2135/README.md

 - 👀 I’m interested in both hardware and software.
 - 🌱 I’m currently learning user interface and wireless communication techniques for our UAV project.
 - 💞️ I’m looking to collaborate on embedded device projects or any interesting projects.
-- 📫 If you are interested, please contact me via 570486155@qq.com or zhou2yi@mail.uc.edu.
-I prefer the first email since I check it every day.
+- 📫 If you are interested, please contact me via yzhou30@gmu.edu.

 <!---
 Zed2135/Zed2135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.